What is a Technical Education Teacher?

 - Image scanning software

-How Long Does it Take to Become a Technical Education Teacher?
+How do I Become a Technical Education Teacher?

 Who Employs Technical Education Teachers?